pojntfx/atmosfeed/README.md

 Atmosfeed allows creating custom "classifiers" in order to create feeds.
 A classifier is a [Scale function](https://scale.sh/) written in one of the supported languages (currently Go, Rust and TypeScript) that is compiled to WebAssembly `.scale` function.
 This classifier is then run for each new skeet posted to Bluesky, and returns a weight that determines whether the skeet will show up in the custom feed and at which position (the higher the weight, the higher the skeet's position in the feed).
 This allows creating feeds that are about a topic, in a specific language, from specific people, contain specific words etc., and also allows you to customize the feed order to be chronological, based on like count or any other metric.

 > Prefer to start with an example instead or don't have access to a terminal?
-Download one of the [example feeds](https://github.com/pojntfx/bluesky-feeds?tab=readme-ov-file#overview) from their [download site](https://github.com/pojntfx/bluesky-feeds/releases/tag/release-main) and jump to [Testing a Classifier Locally](#3-testing-a-classifier-locally).
+Download one of the [example feeds](https://github.com/pojntfx/bluesky-feeds?tab=readme-ov-file#overview) from their [download site](https://github.com/pojntfx/bluesky-feeds/releases/tag/release-main) and jump to either [Testing a Classifier Locally](#3-testing-a-classifier-locally) or [Pushing the Classifier](#4-pushing-the-classifier).

 To create a classifier, start by [installing the Scale CLI](https://scale.sh/docs/getting-started/quick-start) and then run the following to create a new classifier based on the `felicitaspojtinger/classifier:latest` signature: